 The Connection Between Mental Health & Opioid Use

-The following mental health disorders commonly co-occur with OUD and SUD:
+The following mental health disorders commonly co-occur with OUD:

 OCD, or obsessive-compulsive disorder, includes obsessions (uncontrollable and recurring thoughts) and compulsions (repetitive behaviors).
-Risk factors for the disorder often overlap with risk factors for substance abuse and OUD.
-These include genetics, brain functioning, childhood trauma and environmental factors.
+The disorder’s risk factors often overlap with substance misuse.

 Among the various types of personality disorders, the most common to co-occur with SUDs are antisocial personality disorder and borderline personality disorder.
-It is estimated that somewhere between 34.8% to 73% of people being treated for addiction also have a personality disorder.
-Typically, the personality disorder is the primary condition, and the substance use disorder develops as a result.
+It is estimated that somewhere between 34.8% to 73% of people being treated for addiction may also have a personality disorder.

 Effect of Mental Health on Opioid Use

-Opioids change the chemistry in the brain and interact with the pleasure and reward receptors.
-This can cause extreme highs when taking the drugs and significant lows when they wear off.
-Because opioids create what can be thought of as a “fake” or artificial “euphoria” or happiness, depression and anxiety conversely are common side effects of opioid withdrawal.
-Prescription opioid use has been frequently associated with an elevated risk for also developing major depression.
-The more regularly opioids are taken, the more they change cellular function over time.
-This can mean that a person can no longer easily feel pleasure without the opioid drug.
-This causes repetitive opioid use and the development of OUD.
+Prescription opioid use has been frequently associated with an elevated risk of major depression.
+The more regularly opioids are taken, the more they change cellular function over time, meaning a person can no longer easily feel pleasure without the opioid drug.
+Repetitive opioid use and the development of OUD can result.